 Pineapple Pigs in a Blanket (Vienna Sausage Lumpiang Shanghai)

 Marvin recommends pairing these Pineapple Pigs in a Blanket with an American IPA with tropical fruit and citrus notes.
-He states that the hop bitterness and carbonation will help clear the palate of the fried taste while the citrus flavor will complement the pineapple jam along with contrasting the saltiness of the sausage.
+He states that the hop bitterness and carbonation will help clear the palate of the fried taste.
+The citrus flavor will complement the pineapple jam along with contrasting the saltiness of the sausage.

 If not frying immediately, the Pineapple Pigs in a Blanket can be frozen in a single layer on a baking sheet and transferred to a freezer-safe bag when completely frozen for up to three months.
 They can then be fried straight from the freezer.
 Just be careful of splatter and add a couple of minutes to the cooking time.